kabircse/sage/docs.md

            composer create-project kabircse/sage:1.0.x-dev

-  After install setup your databaes to /config/database.php.
+  After install set up your database to /config/database.php.
-  If you get any problem with file missing/autoload, then run this command in you project folder using a command:
+  If you get any problem with file missing/autoload, then run this command in you project a folder using a command:

             composer update -no-dev -o
-  There also exist a demo database to   db/demo_book.sql, Using this database you can use the demo controller,model with demo views
+  There also exist a demo database to   db/address_book.sql, Using this database you can use the demo controller,model with demo views
 #### Route:
-At first you have to create a a route in web.php with http GET,POST methods.
+At first, you have to create a route in web.php with http GET,POST methods.
 Ex:

     $router->map('GET','/', 'DemoController@index','demo');
-This routes show the data from the index() methods of DemoController.
+These routes show the data from the index() methods of DemoController.
 We can also call this method using route name defined as demo.
 * The first parameter shows the http methods.
 * The second parameter shows the url of your resources.
-* The third parameter shows the your file/controller.
+* The third parameter shows the file/controller.
 * The fourth parameter shows the route name

 ### Controller: